Community Support Program Frequently Asked Questions (FAQs)

 What happens after a visa application is lodged?

+Applicants be required to attend an interview; undergo medical and police checks, and respond to various requests by the Department of Home Affairs.
 More information will be provided at key stages in the processing to clarify details and advise when a decision is made.
 Applicants may supply more information relating to their application in writing at any time during the process.

 How long does it take to process an application under the CSP?